icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [Bocker](https://github.com/p8952/bocker)
 Docker implemented in around 100 lines of bash.
 * [Rocket](https://github.com/coreos/rkt)
-rkt (https://github.com/Friz-zy/awesome-linux-containers/blob/master/pronounced "rock-it") is a CLI for running app containers on Linux. rkt is designed to be composable, secure, and fast.
+rkt (pronounced "rock-it") is a CLI for running app containers on Linux. rkt is designed to be composable, secure, and fast.
 Based on AppC specification.
 * [LXC](https://github.com/lxc/lxc)
 LXC is the well known set of tools, templates, library and language bindings.
 It's pretty low level, very flexible and covers just about every containment feature supported by the upstream kernel.
 * [Vagga](https://github.com/tailhook/vagga)